 - If you are made redundant whilst on maternity leave you must be offered any suitable available vacancy.
 The terms and conditions (including capacity and place of work) must not be substantially less favourable than if you had continued in your old role.

-- If you are put at risk of redundant whilst on maternity leave your employer is still under a duty to consult with you and act fairly.
+- If you are put at risk of being redundant whilst on maternity leave your employer is still under a duty to consult with you and act fairly.
 If they do not, then the dismissal for redundancy could be unfair as well as discriminatory.

 Finally, if you’re entitled to benefits such as pay rises, promotion or bonuses it’s illegal for your employer to withhold them as a result of your maternity leave.